B+E Trailer Training and Assessments

 What if I have B+E on my licence, but have never towed?

-Many drivers who gained their licence before 1997 will hold the trailer licence category, but may want to learn how to tow safely and legally.
+Many drivers will hold the trailer licence category, but may want to learn how to tow safely and legally.
 We provide a range of training courses, from a simple familiarisation course covering loading, hitching and manoeuvring, right through to vocational certification of skills both on and off-road.
 If you're unsure about what you need, we are happy to advise, and provide training either using our vehicles or with your combination.

-Yes, though unlike with higher licence categories, if you take your B+E test in an auto, you will be restricted to driving an automatic whenever you are towing a trailer which brings the train into the B+E category (code '78' will follow your B+E entitlement on the back of your ID card), even if you've passed a manual category B test.
-We can provide automatic vehicles for B+E training through our colleagues at Automatic Newton Abbot.
+Yes, though unlike with higher licence categories, if you only hold a driving licence for an automatic car, you will be restricted to driving an automatic whenever you are towing a trailer which brings the train into the B+E category (code '78' will follow your B+E entitlement on the back of your ID card).

-For more information about our B+E trailer training courses in Exeter, and across Devon, please contact us:
+For more information about our B+E trailer training courses across Devon and the South West, please contact us: